kimjoar/presentations/testing/README.md

 - Treat your tests as you treat your application code
 - Expect to refactor your tests
 - Use whatever testing tool you want (it doesn't actually matter that much)
+- Start learning on new code
+- Practice!